MCoffey1129/Utilising-Machine-Learning-for-portfolio-selection-with-the-aim-of-out-performing-Benchmark-Indices/README.md

 ******************************************************************************************************************************************
-There is one issue in the code the return on the "minimum drawdown" portoflio should be 13.2% not 9.2%.
+There is one issue in the code the return on the "minimum drawdown" portfolio should be 13.2% not 9.2%.
 The code should be updated as below:

 deploy_drawdown_ptf['Top30_ret_ddown'] = test_drawdown_ptf.iloc[:31]['future_price_gth'].mean()
 should read